The River Meuse, one of the oldest rivers in the world.

 The River Maas is also one of the biggest holiday destinations for tourists coming mostly from Belgium, the Netherlands, and Germany.

-This unites people from different lands as you could take short boat cruises or day trips where people just come on fishing trips, and of course biking through the beautiful lands where all who travel here admire the beautiful country sights.
+This unites people from different lands.
+You could take short boat cruises or day trips where people just come on fishing trips, and of course biking through the beautiful lands where all who travel here admire the beautiful country sights.

 I watched this river and thought how she too is but a traveler like me.
 Her life journey is to unite different lands as all claim her as their own.
-So, today as the River Maas and I encountered each other, I had remembered a dream of mine where the Blessed Archangel Michael had told me about a river called Maas.
-I had walked with him in this dream within the banks of this blessed river and asked him why am I here.
-I knew I had written a prayer and left it in a bottle to float and go to where the prayer was needed.
-I had awakened and tried to find River Maas on the computer, but could not find her.
-I left my dream as I thought some dreams are just that, dreams to be interpreted throughout time as only time has the answers.
+So, today as the River Maas and I encountered each other, I had remembered a dream of mine.
+The Blessed Archangel Michael had told me about a river called Maas.
+I had walked with him in this dream within the banks of this blessed river.
+Later, I asked him “Why am I here?”
+I had written a prayer and left it in a bottle to float and go to where the prayer was needed.
+Then, I had awakened and tried to find River Maas on the computer, but could not find her.
+However, I left my dream as I thought some dreams are just that, dreams to be interpreted throughout time as only time has the answers.

 Love spreads all throughout this world as she grows as we spread her throughout the lands, through the sacred souls of humans, the sacred lands, and the sacred rivers of this one world.

-Today, I want you all to take this as a blessed adventure and come on a day tour through the Netherlands through Belgium and do stop by the banks of the River Maas, or you can call her River Meuse.
+Today, I want you all to take this as a blessed adventure.
+Come on a day tour through the Netherlands through Belgium.
+Do stop by the banks of the River Maas, or you can call her River Meuse.

-Do take a sacred journey through Western Europe and unite different lands and cultures through your travel journey as even the River Maas travels through different lands to unite all through her life journey.
+Do take a sacred journey through Western Europe and unite different lands and cultures through your travel journey.
+Even the River Maas travels through different lands to unite all through her life journey.

 Rivers unite different lands and cultures as they travel from land to land and awaken each time in another place, sometimes in a different name and form.